Find M4 near the Scorpion’s Heart | EarthSky.org

 Modern astronomy tells us that M4 is a globular star cluster – a globe-shape stellar city packed with perhaps a hundred thousand stars.
 Unlike open star clusters – such as the Pleiades and the Hyades – the Milky Way galaxy’s 200 or so globular star clusters are not part of the galactic disk.

-Instead, globular clusters populate the galactic halo – the sphere-shaped region of the Milky Way circling above and below the pancake-shape galactic disk.
+Instead, globular clusters populate the galactic halo – the sphere-shaped region of the Milky Way circling above and below the pancake-shaped galactic disk.

 At about 7,000 light-years from Earth, M4 is one of the two closest globular clusters to our sun and Earth (the other is NGC 6397).
 That’s among the Milky Way’s 200 or so globular clusters.
 Most globulars reside tens of thousands of light-years away.
 The farthest of globular clusters, M54, is thought to be 70,000 light-years distant.

-This ball of stars is 75 light-years across.
+M4 is about 75 light-years across.

 Globular clusters are tightly packed with tens to hundreds of thousands of stars, whereas open clusters are loosely-bound stellar confederations with only a few hundred to a thousand stars.
 Globular clusters contain primitive stars that are billions of years old and almost as old as the universe itself.
 On the other hand, open clusters consist of young, hot stars that tend to disperse after hundreds of millions of years.